Photography by K.Ricke Photography

 I always wanted to be a mom and it is everything I thought it would be and more.
 I am encouraged, exhausted, always learning, and most days afraid that I’m messing it all up.

 We moved to Chattanooga in 2016 and have certainly made it our home.
 I am a group exercise instructor for Echelon Fit and aspiring social media fitness influencer.
 I teach cycle, Bodypump, Pedaling for Parkinson’s, and Rock Steady Boxing at the YMCA of Metropolitan Chattanooga and also work as the Parkinson’s Outreach Coordinator for the Y.

 I am sober, fit, sweaty most of the time, and passionate about homeschooling, health and fitness, and loving my people.
-Follow me on Instagram for workout tips, meal ideas, and lots of encouragement!
+Follow me on my website and Instagram for workout tips, meal ideas, and lots of encouragement!

 Raised in Ringgold, GA, I have always considered myself a near enough resident of the “big city”, Chattanooga.
 Through various moves, I have found myself living right next door to the house I grew up in.
 While my family’s physical address is not in Chattanooga, most of our days are spent traveling the short drive up 75 North.

 Staying home to raise and school three children, ages 9, 4, and 3 has been an adjustment from my lifelong dream of being a motivational speaker/super model/teacher/doctor/writer.
 Can you tell that I’m a bit of a dreamer?
 Despite those titles not being official or adding any letters to the end of my name, I have found that the big dreams we have as little ones weave their way into our adult lives.
 For this reason, I am always encouraging my children to dream big.